-Brexit: All you need to know about the UK leaving the EU - BBC News
+Brexit: All you need to know

 If we don't then potentially, if you have paid in fewer than than 10 years' worth of National Insurance contributions, you will not get a British state pension.

-Is it possible to be both an EU citizen and not an EU citizen, asks Declan O'Neill, who holds an Irish passport.
+Is it possible to be both an EU citizen and not an EU citizen

-I should probably declare some sort of interest here as a dual Irish and British national myself.

-Of course, anyone born in Northern Ireland has an absolute right to carry both passports.
+Anyone born in Northern Ireland has an absolute right to carry both passports.

-Declan might be happy to know that this is one of the few questions where I can't see a downside as long as you are happy and comfortable carrying both passports.
+Declan, and Irish passport holder, might be happy to know that this is one of the few questions where I can't see a downside as long as you are happy and comfortable carrying both passports.

 The Irish document means you continue to enjoy the benefits of EU citizenship, and the British passport will give you full rights in the UK at the same time.